unsoluble/smalltime/README.md

 - Drag the sun/moon or click the forward/back buttons to change the time.
 - Shift-click the buttons to double the amount.
 Alt for half.
 - Bottom of the window is a repositioning drag handle.
-- Button steps and various other things are changeable in Module Settings.
+- Button steps and various other things are changeable in the settings.
-- Shift-click the moon to cycle the moon's phase.
-If you're running Simple Calendar, your phase will be synced from there.
+- Shift-click the moon to cycle the moon's phase (if it's not already being synced from a calendar source).
-- Toggle show/hide button is in Journal Notes.
+- Toggle show/hide button is in the Journal Notes tool group.
 - Darkness link toggle and Player visibility controls are in Scene Config.
+- Date display uses the core Foundry calendar API (and will pick up calendar data automatically from your game system or module calendar).
-- With a calendar-providing module enabled, click the time to display the date.
+- Click the time to hide/show the date.
+- Click the date to open an available calendar UI (Calendaria or PF2e World Clock).
-- If a module or game system provides a realtime clock, Shift-click the time to toggle it.
+- Shift-click the time to toggle the realtime clock, if provided and enabled by a module.

 Video overview: (somewhat out of date now, but it covers the main bits :) [https://www.youtube.com/watch?v=XShiobMvatE](https://www.youtube.com/watch?v=XShiobMvatE)

 ### How to Use

-There's a show/hide toggle in the Journal Notes tool layer:
+There's a show/hide toggle in the Journal Notes tool group:

 ![Toggle Control](doc/Toggle_Control.png)